Fody/Costura/README.md

 Do not include `.exe` or `.dll` in the names.

-Can not be defiend with `IncludeAssemblies`.
+Can not be defined with `IncludeAssemblies`.

 Can take two forms.

-As an element with items delimetered by a newline.
+As an element with items delimited by a newline.

     <Costura>
         <ExcludeAssemblies>